SeSqwifty/FakeLang/README.md

 to compile with G++ you use

-"skm g++ -std=c++17 -Wall -Wextra -O2 -pipe main.cpp Lexer.cpp expr.cpp compiler.cpp instruction.cpp -o samantha.exe"
+"skm g++ -std=c++17 -Wall -Wextra -O2 -pipe main.cpp Lexer.cpp expr.cpp compiler.cpp instruction.cpp -o fakelang.exe"

-then use "./samantha.exe" to run the program to see how it works
+then use "./fakelang.exe" to run the program to see how it works